by Chris Woodford. Last updated: December 22, 2018.

 Roll back time a half-century or so and the smallest computer in the world was a gargantuan machine that filled a room.
 When transistors and integrated circuits were developed, computers could pack the same power into microchips as big as your fingernail.
 So what if you build a room-sized computer today and fill it full of those same chips?
 What you get is a supercomputer—a computer that's millions of times faster than a desktop PC and capable of crunching the world's most complex scientific problems.
 What makes supercomputers different from the machine you're using right now?
 Let's take a closer look!

 Photo: This is Titan, a supercomputer based at Oak Ridge National Laboratory.
-At the time of writing in 2018, it's the world's seventh most powerful machine (it was the third most powerful in 2017).
-The world's current most powerful machine, Summit, is over five times better!
+At the time of writing in 2018, it's the world's ninth most powerful machine (it was the third most powerful in 2017).
+The world's current most powerful machine, Summit, is over eight times better!
 Picture courtesy of Oak Ridge National Laboratory, US Department of Energy, published on Flickr in 2012 under a Creative Commons Licence.

 What is a supercomputer?

 Before we make a start on that question, it helps if we understand what a computer is: it's a general-purpose machine that takes in information (data) by a process called input, stores and processes it, and then generates some kind of output (result).
 A supercomputer is not simply a fast or very large computer: it works in an entirely different way, typically using parallel processing instead of the serial processing that an ordinary computer uses.
 Instead of doing one thing at a time, it does many things at once.